Most Talked-About Controversies Linked to Martha Stewart

 August 2006: Settlement with the SEC

 In August 2006, the SEC announced that it had agreed to settle the civil case against Martha Stewart.
 She agreed to disgorge $58,062 and pay a civil penalty of $137,019.
-She also agreed to a five-year ban from serving as a director, CEO, CFO, or any other officer role responsible for preparing, auditing, or disclosing financial results of any public company.
+She was also banned for five years from serving as a director, CEO, CFO, or any officer role responsible for financial disclosures of any public company.

-June 2008: Denied Visa to Enter the United Kingdom
+June 2008: Visa Denied to the United Kingdom

-In June 2008, the UK Border Agency refused to grant Martha Stewart a visa to enter the United Kingdom because of her criminal conviction for obstructing justice.
-She had been planning to speak at the Royal Academy on fashion and leisure industry matters.
+In June 2008, the UK Border Agency refused to grant Martha Stewart a visa to enter the United Kingdom because of her criminal conviction.
+She had planned to speak at the Royal Academy on fashion and leisure industry matters.